 2. Stay activeLove the endorphin boost you get from exercise?
 Well, so does your baby.
 Hormones released during exercise cross the placenta, bathing your baby in feel-good chemicals for up to eight hours.
 Plus, as exercise increases the flow of blood around your body, including to the womb, your baby’s development is given a boost.

 The latest research also suggests exercise during pregnancy can increase neurons in your baby’s hippocampus – the learning and memory part of the brain – by 40 per cent.

 3. Get a little sunshineNever before has the sunshine vitamin, Vitamin D, been so important.
 And you just need to soak it up for 20 minutes a day.
 ‘We test all the pregnant mums who come to our clinic for vitamin D, and 70 per cent are deficient,’ says fertility expert Zita West.
 ‘That’s due to a combination of a lack of sunlight and not getting enough vitamin D in their diet.’

 This nutrient is essential for helping your baby develop strong bones and heart, and researchers have also started investigating a link between a lack of vitamin D in pregnant women and autism.

-Studies show newborns respond to accents or languages they hear in the womb – those born to bilingual families respond to both languages from birth.
+5. Talk to your bump‘Babies can hear from 16 weeks and, by 27 weeks, all the connections from ear to brain are in place,’ says Miriam.
+In fact, studies show newborns respond to accents or languages they hear in the womb – those born to bilingual families respond to both languages from birth, so get chatting!